g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+7/27/2021

+Changelog:
+-add Projects button to main navigation bar
+-Placeholder Project tab content for testing purposes -Create first-iteration project base data and project category objects -Fixed a logic bug inside of the addMultipliers() function.
+If the current task was equal to Chairman, the general Magic bonuses were getting
+    skipped due to the if - elseif - elseif structure.
+Fixed this by pulling out the magic bonuses into an if-statement at the end of the code block.
+    Of course, all of the Chairman skills were balanced with this buggy progression in mind.
+Some playtesting is in order to rebalance anything, if necessary.
+    Alternatively, I did intend for those skills to make Chairman reachable, so it would make perfect sense to leave the faster progress in place and just make more content.

 7/12/2021
 It's time to move the story forward.
 It's time to learn how to be a Chairman so skilled, so wise, that that Chairman is worthy of level 1000.